ember-learn/guides-source/guides/release/state-management/computed-properties.md

 getter, you can remove the `@dependentKeyCompat` decorator.

 In general, you should try to remove `@dependentKeyCompat` decorators as you convert your app.
-Making getters compatible with the explicit dependency system means that more computeds can be written to watch those getters, and the situation can get _worse_ instead of better over time.
+Making getters compatible with the explicit dependency system means that more computed properties can be written to watch those getters, and the situation can get _worse_ instead of better over time.
 If you need to write a service or class that needs to interop with modern and classic code for some time, try to _minimize_ the number of `@dependentKeyCompat` getters